Musa Keyboards Agent

 The dropdown at mid-left offers several different options.
 Which one is best?

-3. The Gherkin keyboard is the premium choice: a mechanical keyboard with the Musa shapes.
+The HID Keyboard option is the premium choice: a mechanical keyboard with the Musa shapes, based on the widely available HID standard.
 It plugs into a USB port alongside your normal keyboard, and you're good to go!
+The HID works on almost any computer, and good keyboards are available ready-to-use online for about $30.
+You still have to buy custom Musa keycaps or just glue the Musa shapes on top of the keys.

-4. The MAX Falcon-20 keyboard is a one-handed mechanical keyboard.
-Like the Gherkin, it plugs into a USB port alongside your normal keyboard, but only works in Windows.
-Unlike the Gherkin, it has only 20 keys, so you have to use long keypresses to type the missing 6 shapes.
+The MAX Falcon-20 keyboard is a one-handed mechanical keyboard.
+It plugs into a USB port alongside your normal keyboard, but only works in Windows.
+Unlike the HID keyboard, it has only 20 keys, so you have to use long keypresses to type the missing 6 shapes.
 Those missing shapes spell lax vowels which many languages don't use; if you're typing one of those languages, then the Falcon is a viable alternative, and even if you're not - even if you need those six shapes - it's nice to have a one-handed keyboard.